Unidocs1/sphinx_repo_manager/source/eula/axr_1.0.1.md

-Company may use your trademarks, service marks, trade names, and logos used with any Product, as well as publicly released screen shots and video content from the Product, in connection with Company’s marketing, advertisement, and promotion of AcceleratXR™ Technology in any and all media without restriction.
+Company may use your trademarks, service marks, trade names, and logos used with any Product, as well as publicly released screen shots and video content from the Product, in connection with Company’s marketing, advertisement, and promotion of Xsolla Backend™ Technology in any and all media without restriction.

 **14. Disclaimers and Limitation of Liability**